openrewrite/rewrite-docs/concepts-and-explanations/javatemplate.md

 ```

 {% hint style="warning" %}
 Failing to declare required imports results in `JavaTemplate` producing LST elements missing type attribution, or failing outright with an exception.
-While correct source can sometimes be produced from LSTs with missing or inaccurate types it severely compromises interoperability with other recipes.&#x20;
+While correct source code can sometimes be produced from LSTs with missing or inaccurate types it severely compromises interoperability with other recipes.
 {% endhint %}

 {% hint style="warning" %}